Frequently Asked Questions

 A 25% deposit is required to confirm your booking.
 Means of payment for the deposit includes, cheque or bank transfer.
-The outstanding balance is to be paid prior to departure of charter.
-This can be paid in cash or credit card on the first day of the charter.
+The outstanding balance is to be paid at the completion of the charter.
+This can be paid in cash or credit card.

 No, however we accept cash, or credit card.
 Cheques are only accepted 10 working days before departure.

-Mostly we communicate from the owner to the customers by TXT.
-Although you are unlikely to require assistance, The Maple Leaf is fitted with a VHF marine radio, so you can contact Whangaroa coast guard on Channel 62.
+Mostly we communicate from the owner to the customers by Text.
+Although you are unlikely to require assistance, The Maple Leaf is fitted with a VHF marine radio, so you can contact Whangaroa Coast Guard on Channel 64.
 It is also advisable to take your mobile phone as an additional means of contact.
-The main way we keep in contact is by TXTing.
+The main way we keep in contact is by Texting.

 The Maple Leaf is insured providing you have met our conditions of charter and follow our instructions.
 Wilful or negligent damage is not covered, and you are responsible for damage caused by you or members of your group to other peoples' property.
 Check out the legal stuff here.